-We are looking for helpers to volunteer for September, October and November 2019 In particular to tear off the wild weeds and keep clean and tidy the flowerbeds, the courtyard and the walkings and fencing off my property.
+We are looking for a helper to volunteer in november 2019 if it will not be raining a lot yet.
+You will help to tear off the wild weeds and keep clean and tidy the flowerbeds, the courtyard and the walkings, built wood steps and fencing off my property and the like.

 Hi, my name is Carlotta (56).
 I live in the countryside 7 kilometers far from Tivoli and about 30 kilometres from Rome, in Italy.
 I share my life with Marco (63) and three dogs.
 Our home is a small country cottage with its four thousand meter of land.
 My job is to keep in balance the wellness and caring of myself, with my man Marco, my house, my animals, my plants and my land.